 - In the very first BattleTech novel, Decision At Thunder Rift, thanks to Early Installment Weirdness, personal laser weapons required bulky, Ghostbusters style backpacks as power sources, with a cable that ran to the weapon.
 A guard is equipped with such a weapon when he's attacked by someone with a vibroknife.
 Naturally, the power cord is cut before he can fire.

 - On The Office, Michael wanted to build a robotic memorial statue of his old boss, Ed Truck.
 Dwight suggested giving it a short power cord so it couldn't kill them all.

-- In one FoxTrot arc, Roger bought a giant mobile phone that needed to be plugged into the mains to work.
+- In one FoxTrot arc, Roger bought a giant mobile phone that needed to be plugged into the mains to work (or 23 cigar lighters in case of a highway accident).
 Andy pointed out how that defeated the 'mobile' part of 'mobile phone'.

 - Get Fuzzy.
-In the strip for February 26th, 2013,.
-Bucky has come up with a wacky invention: a fan that's attached to a person's backside to keep their wallet from overheating their bottom.
-Rob Wilco wears it as a test, but complains that he can't move far due to the 3 foot power cord plugged into a wall socket.
+In the strip for February 26, 2013, Bucky has come up with a wacky invention: a fan that's attached to a person's backside to keep their wallet from overheating their bottom.
+Rob Wilco wears it as a test, but complains that he can't move far due to the 3-foot power cord plugged into a wall socket.